 Omigoodness!
-If I lived in this perfect mountain home I’d feel like I’d died and gone to heaven!
+If I lived in this perfect mountain home by Total Concepts I’d feel like I’d died and gone to heaven!
 I love its warmth, blend of textures, and the amazing views through all the windows.

 The exterior gives a hint to the textures and colors you’ll find inside.
 Stone pairs with rustic wood siding, while black metal details lend a touch of cool industrial style.
 A rain chain is used in lieu of a downspout.

 The same stone treatment is repeated inside.
 Expansive windows provide views of the amazing vistas from every room in the house.
 Touches of black create a bit of drama and depth to the interiors.

 The kitchen!
 I love all the windows.
 Wood beams along with light wood cabinets and flooring add warmth to this open space.
 When you have walls of windows, you don’t have to stress over how to decorate the walls.
 A perfect kitchen in a perfect mountain home.
 You’d feel like you were cooking outside.

 A built-in banquette creates a cozy dining spot in the kitchen.
 As you can see, the windows wrap around the room providing serene views of Mother Nature outside.
 That’s one of my decorating “things.”
 I have to have lots of windows in my home.
 Maybe it’s partly due to being claustrophobic.

 The Scandi-style dining room enjoys breathtaking views of the mountains.
 Built-in cabinetry with a wine fridge gives easy access to dishes and serving pieces.